MrR0807/Notes/README.md

 * Spring Security in Action
 * Algorithhms 4th Edition by Robert Sedgewick, Kevin Wayne
 * Java Performance: In-Depth Advice for Tuning and Programming Java 8, 11, and Beyond 2nd Edition
+* Juint in Action.
+Thrid Edition
+* Kubernetes Native Microservices with Quarkus, and MicroProfile
 * OpenShift in Action
 * Terraform in Action
 * Vert.x in Action